bhauth/MON/README.md

 ### config files

 You have a program using Javascript, perhaps a web app, and want users to be able to read and edit a complex config file.
-You can parse a MON config file using a 140kb standalone javascript file.
-(Yes, it should be smaller, but Chevrotain is larger than necessary.)
+You can parse a MON config file using a 6kb standalone javascript file, and it parses quickly.

 ### data validation